MAGALA-RICHARD/apsimNGpy-documentations/doc/weather.rst

 Get weather data from the web
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Replace instantly from the instantiated apsimNGpy model object.
-This is achieved with :meth:`~apsimNGpy.core.apsim.APsimModel.get_weather_from_web` with the following signature;
+This is achieved with :meth:`~apsimNGpy.core.apsim.ApsimModel.get_weather_from_web` with the following signature;

 .. code-block:: python